Notre-Dame de Paris: Ownership

-Until the French Revolution, Notre-Dame was the property of the archbishop of Paris and therefore the Roman Catholic Church.
+Until the French Revolution, Notre-Dame was the property of the archbishop of Paris and therefore the Catholic Church.
 It was nationalized on 2 November 1789 and since then has been the property of the French state.
 Under the Concordat of 1801, use of the cathedral was returned to the Church, but not ownership.
 Legislation from 1833 and 1838 clarified that cathedrals were maintained at the expense of the French government.
 This was reaffirmed in the 1905 law on the separation of Church and State, designating the Catholic Church as having the exclusive right to use it for religious purposes in perpetuity.
 Notre-Dame is one of seventy historic churches in France with this status.
-The archdiocese is responsible for paying the employees, for security, heating and cleaning, and for ensuring that the cathedral is open free to visitors.
+The archdiocese is responsible for paying the employees, for security, heating and cleaning, and for ensuring that the cathedral is open free of charge to visitors.
 The archdiocese does not receive subsidies from the French state.